 If you have worked with pork tenderloin in the past you know it is really easy to overcook.
 I knew the same could be said for beef tenderloin.
 Did you know beef wellington is made with beef tenderloin?!
 I can now see why chefs yell and scream when a person screws up this meal (especially overcooking!)
 No way was my first experience with beef tenderloin going to be beef wellington, haha.
 I figured something sweet and simple where I could actually see the meat would work.
 And bacon.
 Everything seems better with bacon...
 Or so I am told!

-This bacon-wrapped balsamic and rosemary beef tenderloin is packed full of flavour and really basic.
-Marinating meat is quite essential for maximum flavour, and to brine the meat is even better.
+This bacon-wrapped balsamic and rosemary beef tenderloin is packed full of flavor and really basic.
+Marinating meat is quite essential for maximum flavor, and to brine the meat is even better.
 I marinaded the beef tenderloin for about 12-18 hours before cooking, and made sure to set the meat out before cooking so it could come to room temperature (trust me, it helps.)
 I gave myself lots of time to cook this meat, but I am not kidding you when I say this cooks in under 1 hour!
 Then there is resting time (also so important!)
 This seems like a lot of mumble jumble but I assure you, it is all important!